Powerlearnproject/se-assignment-day-2-git-and-github-SkyFIONA/README.md

 ## Describe the process of setting up a new repository on GitHub.
 What are the key steps involved, and what are some of the important decisions you need to make during this process?

+Steps to set up a repository:
+Log in to GitHub.
+Click on the "New" button in the Repositories section.
+Enter a name for the repository.
+Add an optional description.
+Choose visibility: public or private.
+Initialize the repository with a README file (optional).
+Add a .gitignore file and select a license if needed.
+Click "Create Repository."

 ## Discuss the importance of the README file in a GitHub repository.
 What should be included in a well-written README, and how does it contribute to effective collaboration?